Creatine Makes Me Feel Sick: Why & How To Fix?

 4. Electrolyte Imbalances

 We can experience an electrolyte imbalance if there is a decline in our kidney function.
-This can leave us feeling sick and will require medical intervention to both treat an electrolyte imbalance and also diagnose why it has occurred.
+This can leave us feeling sick and will require medical intervention to both treat an electrolyte imbalance and diagnose why it has occurred.

-Creatine itself has not been shown to cause kidney disease or problems in healthy adults, however, if you’re using creatine and have an underlying medical issue impacting the renal system you may be at risk of causing yourself harm.
+Creatine itself has not been shown to cause kidney disease or problems in healthy adults; however, if you’re using creatine and have an underlying medical issue impacting the renal system, you may be at risk of causing yourself harm.

 It is important to consult your doctor to discuss whether creatine is appropriate and safe for you to use.